AhmedSamymoh/NTI_Employees_Data/README.md

+Please note that this project was developed as part of the NTI (National Telecommunication Institute) Embedded Systems track for the C and Embedded C Course.

 # NTI_Employees_Data

 NTI_Employees_Data is a project that allows you to manage employee data using a singly linked list data structure.
 It provides the following features: